scipy-conference/scipy_proceedings/papers/michael_lange/michael_lange.rst

 The first set of benchmark results, shown in Figure :ref:`figperfdle`, demonstrates the performance gains achieved through loop-level optimisations.
-For these runs the symbolic optimisations were kept at a "basic" settings, where only common sub-expressions elimination is performed on the kernel expressions.
+For these runs the symbolic optimisations were kept at a "basic" setting, where only common sub-expressions elimination is performed on the kernel expressions.
 Of particular interest are the performance gains achieved by increasing the loop engine mode from "basic" to "advanced", to insert loop blocking and explicit vectorization directives into the generated code.
 Due to the improved memory bandwidth utilization the performance increased to between 52% and 74% of the achievable peak.
-It is also worth noting that more aggressive optimisation in the "speculative" DLE mode, directives for non-temporal stores and row-wise data alignment through additional padding, did not yield any consistent improvements due to the low OI inherent to the acoustic formulation of the wave equation and the subsequent memory bandwidth limitations of the kernel.
+It is also worth noting that more aggressive optimisation in the "speculative" DLE mode (directives for non-temporal stores and row-wise data alignment through additional padding) did not yield any consistent improvements due to the low OI inherent to the acoustic formulation of the wave equation and the subsequent memory bandwidth limitations of the kernel.